 20th Wedding Anniversary – China

-China is fragile, but when it is looked after properly, it can stand the test of time.
-Much like a relationship!
-Even after two decades together, you may have your moments but if you take care your relationship will always survive.
+Traditional 20th anniversary gift: To celebrate two decades of marriage, the 20th wedding anniversary traditional gift is china.
+Now, china is fragile but, when looked after properly, it can stand the test of time.
+After two decades together, you may have your moments (who hasn't!?) but if you take care, your relationship can stand the test of time.

 25th Wedding Anniversary – Silver

+Traditional and modern 25th anniversary gift: Silver the traditional and modern 25th anniversary gift.
 Silver is a precious metal, and no matter how old it is, if it’s treated properly and polished regularly, it will continue to gleam.
-Give silver gifts for your 25th anniversary to remind yourselves of that.
+There is no modern alternative, showing how timeless silver is as a 25th anniversary gift.

-Treat your loved one to something special from Tiffany.
-An eternity ring would be the ideal gift to mark 30 years.
+Modern 30th anniversary gift: Diamonds are considered to be the modern alternative for 30 years of marriage.
+Treat your loved one to a special piece of pearl jewellery.
+An eternity ring or a pair of gorgeous pearl earrings would be the ideal gift to mark 30 years.

 35th Wedding Anniversary – Coral